hyde65/casting-agency/README.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-You also can utilize Pyenv to install 3.7.0 easily.
+You also can utilize Pyenv to install python 3.7.0 easily.
 [pyenv installer](https://github.com/pyenv/pyenv-installer)

 #### Virtual Enviroment